 Now you get to have some fun.
 You will create your experiments based on what you want to test.
 The best type of experiment to start with is an A/B Test where you test 2 versions of the same item (headline, CTA button, advertisement).
 You can use A/B testing software to make this stage easier, or you can use some free tools, such as Google Experiments.

 Once your experiment is complete, you will review the results and decide what to do next based on whether your experiment was successful or not.

 Once your experiment is complete you can either implement the winner of your test or refine your test and repeat again.

 Conversion rate optimization is an ongoing process and takes a lot of planning to be successful.
-To find out how Moxie Digital can help you with this strategy, request a free marketing analysis today.
+To find out how Moxie Digital can help you with this strategy, request a free marketing analysis and contact us today.